ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-gb.md

 ### Which backup policy is associated with Enterprise File Storage?

 Customers are responsible for managing their own backup solution and policy.
-However, for resiliency and security, OVHcloud performs a daily backup of your service to a remote server located in the same datacentre.
+However, for resiliency and security, OVHcloud performs a daily backup of your service to a remote server located in the same data centre.
 In case of failure or attack, OVHcloud can restore data from the previous day.
 If necessary, you can request a restoration as a paid service option.

 ### Are snapshots included in the capacity of a pool?